germangar/algorizer/README.md

 This is a framework for creating/backtesting and running trading algorythms.
 It is intended to work in a familiar way for those who have used Tradingview's Pinescript, from writing the scripts to visualizing them in lightweight-charts.
-It doesn't pretend to mimic the language, although the structure should be familiar enough to you.
-It tries to avoid 'the pandas ways' and be sequential.
+It doesn't pretend to mimic the language, but the structure should be familiar enough to you to feel comfortable.

+What does it do:
-As of now it connects to crypto exchanges and fetches the candles required for backtesting, and it can also run in realtime and send alerts to the usual webhooks (Like [my own](https://github.com/germangar/whook)).
+It connects to crypto exchanges using the CCXT library and downloads the required historical data.
+It saves it in cache and keeps updating it every time it's launched.
+It runs a backtest of your script on it, and then (if ordered to) it continues running it in realtime, casting webhook alerts to a webhook service (Like [my own free webhook script](https://github.com/germangar/whook))..

-The project is in early stages so you'll most likely find nuissances, specially at writing your script since I didn't add much error handling yet, so you'll find yourself reliant on Python's backtraces.
-However, fetching the backtesting candles, fetching the real time price updates, running the backtest and running your strategy realtime should be reliable at this point.
+The project is in early stages so you'll most likely find a few nuissances, specially at writing your script since I didn't add much error handling yet so you'll find yourself reliant on Python's backtraces.
+However, **fetching the backtesting candles, fetching the real time price updates, running the backtest and running your strategy realtime should be reliable at this point.**

-I do think it provides a very intuitive and simple way of creating, backtesting and running trading bots for those with knowledge of python and or pinescript.
+I do think it provides a very intuitive and simple way of creating, backtesting and running trading bots for those with knowledge of python and/or pinescript.

 I will provide basic documentation later on, but as of now there is a ['example_misc.py'](https://github.com/germangar/algorizer/blob/main/example_misc.py) file which I commented extensively which should provide a starting point.